dzk89/Bootcamp-backlight-patcher/README.md

 ## How to use
 Either use the .py or the .exe to patch the bootcamp.exe

+__IMPORTANT BEFORE USE: Make sure you killed bootcamp.exe in Task-Manager otherwise the patcher won't patch anything__

 For the __.py__:

 0. Backup bootcamp.exe in case it doesn't work, because then you need to replace the modified file with the backed up file using a live system.